 Manual Burr Grinders Only

 If you really want your grinder to be travel-ready, skip electricity entirely and go manual.
 Personally, I would say this is a non-negotiable when it comes to travel grinders.

-(Hey, we're giving away our #1 rated burr grinder for FREE when you become a member of the JavaPresse Coffee Club.
+(Hey, we're giving away our #1 rated burr grinder for FREE when you try JavaPresse Coffee.
 Get yours right here.)

 Sure, manual grinders take a bit of elbow grease, but they don’t require a plug or batteries and can be used anywhere in the world.
 This makes them completely portable!
 They also put you right in the action and bring you close to the coffee beans you love, which offers a moment for focus, peace, and familiarity (things that are easy to lose sight of while traveling).